k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 The Crawler scans the data source while identifying the existing entities and the relationships between them.
 The Crawler's output is the Catalog schema.

 The Plugin Framework is an internal platform for running the plugins.
-It is a pipeline of plugins which are executed by the Discovery job after the Crawler completion.
+It is a pipeline of plugins that are executed by the Discovery job after the Crawler completion.

 The pipeline is executed based on the combination of the product configuration and the project rules: